eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 <dfn data-lt="dids | DID Service">DID Service (DIDS).</dfn>

-The DIDS creates, signs and publishes DID documents.
+The DIDS creates, signs, and publishes DID documents.

 ### Credential Issuer Systems

 <dfn data-lt="is | Issuer Service">Issuer Service (IS)</dfn>

-The Issuer Service is run by trust anchor and manages the lifecycle of [=Verifiable Credentials=] in a dataspace.
+The Issuer Service is run by a trust anchor and manages the lifecycle of [=Verifiable Credentials=] in a dataspace.
 A dataspace may contain multiple Issuer Services run by different trust anchors.
 The Issuer Service:

 - Issues  [=Verifiable Credentials=] for dataspace [=participants=].